 The Basics.

 The Pacific Crest Trail (PCT) is over 2,650 miles long.
 It starts on the US-Mexican border and then travels through 57 major mountain passes, 19 major canyons and by the shores of a 1,000 lakes to finish in British Colombia, Canada.
-On the way through California, Oregon & Washington state, the trail passes through the Mojave Desert, the High Sierras, Yosemite, Mt Shasta, by Crater Lake, the Colombia River Gorge, and by Mount Rainier and the Cascades.
-And although it’s called the Pacific “Crest” trail, the trail doesn’t just follow mountain ridges – its a constant up and down from near sea level to above 13,000 feet.
+On the way through California, Oregon & Washington state, the trail passes through the Mojave Desert, the High Sierras, Yosemite, Mt Shasta, the Cascades and by Crater Lake, the Colombia River Gorge and Mount Rainier.
+And although it’s called the Pacific “Crest” trail, the trail doesn’t just follow mountain ridges – it is a constant up and down from near sea level to above 13,000 feet.
 During our hike we passed through desert, alpine, savannah, rain forest and more… experiencing six out of seven of North America’s eco-zones.

 FAQ